 Brute-force cracking isn't what you do with pistachios.
 A rootkit isn't a set of dental tools, although there may be pain involved.

 As the cybersecurity field evolves, it develops its own parlance, from exploits and fuzzing to wardriving and zombies.
 As a cyber defense authority, Raytheon speaks the lingo.
-In advance of this year's National Collegiate Cyber Defense Competition championship, presented by Raytheon, in Orlando, Florida, April 13-15, we provided this glossary:
+In celebration of this April's National Collegiate Cyber Defense Competition championship, presented by Raytheon, in Orlando, Florida, we provided this glossary:

 @ — Symbol chosen by the late Ray Tomlinson, a Raytheon BBN Technologies engineer who first employed it for Internet email, to separate the names of users and their networks in addresses.